-The Company's effective tax rate for the quarter ending March 31, 2005 was 31%.
-The effective tax rate is less than the statutory tax rate primarily due to the profits of the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate.
+The Company's effective tax rate for the nine months ending September 30, 2005 was 25%.
+The effective tax rate is less than the statutory tax rate primarily due to completion of the IRS examination, the benefit from U.S. research and development credits and the profits of the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate.

 On October 22, 2004, the American Jobs Creation Act of 2004 (the "Act") was signed into law.
 The Act contains a provision allowing U.S. multinational companies a one-time incentive to repatriate foreign earnings at an effective tax rate of 5.25%.
-The Company has continued to examine the effects of the repatriation provision but is awaiting the issuance of clarifying regulations from the Treasury Department before completing its evaluation.
-Through March 31, 2005, the Company has not provided deferred income taxes on the undistributed earnings of its foreign subsidiaries because such earnings were intended to be permanently reinvested outside the U.S. Determination of the potential deferred income tax liability on these undistributed earnings is not practicable because such liability, if any, is dependent on circumstances existing if and when remittance occurs.
-At March 31, 2005, the Company had \$58,213,000 of undistributed earnings in its foreign subsidiaries.
+The Company is continuing to study this new provision but does not expect that it will have a material impact on future periods.
+Through September 30, 2005, the Company has not provided deferred U.S. income taxes on the undistributed earnings of its foreign subsidiaries because such earnings were intended to be permanently reinvested outside the U.S. Determination of the potential deferred income tax liability on these undistributed earnings is not practicable because such liability, if any, is dependent on circumstances existing if and when remittance occurs.
+At September 30, 2005, the Company had \$69,768,000 of undistributed earnings in its foreign subsidiaries.